Hook your Readers with Attention-Grabbing Headlines

-We’ve all experienced the dreaded fear of missing out.
+We’ve all experienced the dreaded fear of missing out (FOMO).
 It’s almost impossible to resist this feeling, and it’s a powerful way to augment your open rates.
-You can do this through a variety of techniques, such as time-sensitive words, expiry timelines on points or offers, or mentioning other people your business is already helping.
+You can do this through a variety of techniques, such as time-sensitive words, expiry timelines on points or offers, or mention other people your business is already helping.

-This week only – 10% off your first blog writing service
+This week only – 10% off your first service

 Renovate your kitchen by spring

 Your offer expires in 3 days